joe128/syno-PHPIonCube/README.md

 ## available Options
  * -d or --download
- Download and use the latest ionCube
+ Download and use the latest ionCube (default on first run)
  * -r or --revertToLastDownload
  Revert the used Version to the previously downloaded Version
  * -dp or --disablePatch